jofftiquez/hackernews-to-facebook/README.md

 ## Deploy

 You can deploy this to heroku or whatever VPS you want, just don't forget to supply the environmental variables.

+For scheduled REST call, you can use cron job in your VPS.
+But I personally use https://cron-job.org/en/